At AYM we want to have a positive impact on the planet, along with the people and animals that live here, it's our responsibility to do better.

 As you can see, there are lots of things to consider and these choices make fabric selection tricky.
 The biggest challenge we currently face is finding fabrics that tick all of these boxes whilst still being affordable.

 Oftentimes fabrics can be £30+ per metre and a typical garment may use 1.2 metres of fabric.
 This means £45+ cost of fabric alone, before taking into account labour cost, packaging, overheads and shipping.
 This could result in a garment needing to be priced at a minimum of £95 to cover the cost alone, before profit is factored in.
-Some of our garments sell at £39... so you can see it makes things tricky.
+Some of our garments sell at £49... so you can see it makes things tricky.

 Our Natural Collection contains garments that are all made from organic plant-based materials.
 These fabrics tick lots of the boxes for us.

-One of our big challenges is finding a replacement for the Polyester/Elastane fabric that we use on lots of our garments.
-This fabric is made using polyester which is a durable, long lasting fabric created from plastic fibres.
+One of our big challenges is finding a replacement for the recycled Polyester/Elastane fabric that we use on lots of our garments.
+This fabric is made using post-consumer waste polyester which is a durable, long lasting fabric created from plastic fibres.
 We recognise the need to change this fabric and we are slowly transitioning away from this.
 Whilst we still have stock of this fabric still, we are producing only what is ordered and we are creating timeless pieces that will be versatile so that the impact of the fabric is reduced through the garment being worn often and for a long time.

 All new fabrics that we purchase must tick off the bullet point list of responsible requirements above.